Used equipment can be an excellent investment if you choose wisely. Here’s what to look for.

-Just as a new car loses market value the minute it’s driven off the lot, construction equipment quickly depreciates.
-That’s one of the main reasons used construction equipment can be a smart purchase option for companies trying to preserve capital and reduce spending.
-Another reason is the difference in price.
-Used equipment could cost as little as 50 cents on the dollar compared to new, depending on its age.
+Buying used equipment can be a smart option for companies trying to preserve capital and reduce spending.
+Used equipment can cost as little as 50 cents on the dollar compared to new equipment, depending on its age.
+If it’s been well maintained, it can be a downright bargain.

 Just as there are bad used car investments, there are bad used construction equipment investments.
 To protect yourself against buying a lemon, start by working with a reputable dealer or rental equipment company.
 You’re more likely to get a well-maintained unit made by a reliable manufacturer.

 United Rentals keeps its equipment rental-ready.
-And, as a rental equipment provider with one of the youngest fleets in the industry, it sells its equipment when it still has plenty of life left.
-“We don’t run our equipment into the ground,” said Cook.
+And, as a rental equipment provider with one of the youngest fleets in the industry, it sells its equipment when it still has extensive useful life left, noted a senior manager of used equipment sales at United Rentals.
+“We don’t run our equipment into the ground."

-The downside of buying used is the increased cost of maintaining an older machine (though oftentimes the math still comes out in favor of buying used).
+The downside of buying used heavy equipment is the increased cost of maintaining an older machine, though often the math still comes out in favor of buying used.
 A used machine that has been carefully maintained will likely perform more reliably and have fewer service issues than one that hasn’t.

-Ask for proof that a machine has received regularly scheduled preventive maintenance, including oil changes, air filter changes, fluid changes and other manufacturer-recommended service.
-You might want to also ask for recent repair records in order to understand what systems, if any, have had recent service.
-Major repairs to a newer machine could indicate a lack of preventive maintenance.
+Ask for proof that a machine has received regularly scheduled preventive maintenance, including oil changes, air filter changes, fluid changes, and other manufacturer-recommended service.
+Also ask for recent repair records to understand what systems, if any, have had recent service.
+Major repairs to a newer machine could indicate a lack of preventive maintenance or a defect in the equipment.

 Check hydraulic hoses and look for worn hydraulic cylinders or leaks.
 Look for visible oil leaks.
 Examine the tracks or tires if the machine has them.
 Uneven wear, especially on track components, is a red flag.

 An older machine may or may not have more service hours left on it than a newer machine.
 Check the hour meter and compare the annual usage to the average annual usage for that type of equipment.
 Keep in mind, however, that even heavy use may not mean the machine is done for, especially if it’s been well maintained.
 Take an excavator, for example.
-“A large excavator is mainly going be stationary — turning, loading and digging.
-It may show a lot of hours but not a lot of wear on the undercarriage components,” said Cook.
+“A large excavator is mainly going be stationary — turning, loading, and digging.
+It may show a lot of hours but not a lot of wear on the undercarriage components,” said the used equipment manager.

 Also consider the nature of the operating environment the machine endured, including the work it was doing and the weather conditions it was subjected to.